 In front of private homes motorbikes are usually parked in the way.
 It is not uncommon to find the shop front open to reveal the living room of the home.

 [Georgetown Covered Walkway Open Gutter]

 Thankfully the historical city centre became a UNESCO world heritage site in 2008.
-So while many shophouses are slowly decaying in the tropical heat, many of the shophouses are being conserved and restored.
+So while many shophouses are slowly decaying in the tropical heat, many of the shophouses are being conserved and turned into boutique hotels.

 [Georgetown Covered Walkway Shrines]

 Kaki lima?
 Are you sure it is a measure of length?
 In Indonesia “kaki lima” is a common slang term for an itinerant vendor pushing a cooked food cart with a peg-stand…total, “five legs” or “five feet”.

 It is a Penang Hokkien expression describing the paved walkway that front a covered terrace with overhanging first floor room(s) above.
 Kaki Lima is the Malay translation of the term.